What is the Best Brush for Staining Wood? — Use on Decks, Furniture (2023)

 Painting may be messy; if drips occur, you’ll need to wipe them up right once.
 This means you should select a brush that allows you to apply stain with less dripping and running.

 You can save time and effort by painting larger areas, like fences, with a brush that can cover more ground at once.
-Flagged or split ends are a sign of durability.
-Bristles that have drooped can carry more and spread more broadly.
+Flagged or split ends are a sign of durability while bristles that have drooped can carry more and spread more broadly.

 Brush Type

-The bristles of a paintbrush are the most critical part, yet the handle is still essential.
-The strands, or filaments, may be made of either natural or synthetic materials.
+The bristles of a paintbrush are the most critical part, but the handle is also essential.
+The strands, or filaments, may be made of either natural or synthetic materials:

 Natural Bristle Brushes